 Regardless of who’s at fault, car accidents represent a scary, often life-changing experience.
 After a car accident, you may consider pursuing a claim against the other driver for damages.

 Ohio law may not require a Dayton, Ohio accident report.
-However, an accident report assists by providing evidence that may assist in pursuing a claim for damages.
+However, an accident report can provide evidence that may assist in pursuing this claim for damages.

 What Is a Dayton Police Department Accident Report?